achari23/JunkYardVGPU/README.md

 The purpose of this project is to be able to run the Vulkan test suite on a Google Pixel Fold running Alpine Linux, using a VGPU.

 ## Background
 A VGPU system is necessary as the Pixel Fold does runs Bionic libc rather than GNU libc.
 A VGPU system allows a user to queue GPU commands from one device to another when the devices have different libc versions.
-The tools that make up the VGPU interface are: GFXstream, Mesa, and Rutabaga.
+The tools that make up the VGPU interface are GFXstream and Rutabaga.

 GFXstream is a the engine which helps to forward graphics API calls between the host and guest device.

-Mesa is the

 Rutabaga is the full abstraction layer which handles the dispatching of the GPU API calls and the display visualization.
 Below is the diagram of Rutabaga.

 ![Rutabaga Diagram](docs/rutabaga_document.png)

 ## Project MVP
 The MVP of our project is to display the interaction between the host and guest gfxstream applications.
-In our case Kumquat Media server is the host application and vkcube is the guest application.
+In our case Kumquat Media server is the host application and any vulkan command can be the guest application.

 # Building the VGPU

 ## Termux, Android, Alpine Linux and more
 While our current Pixel Build runs Alpine Linux currently the executables for Rutabaga, libaemu, and gfxstream need to be built in Android OS to link properly against Bionic.
 The reason for this is that the some of the libraries required are not available in Alpine Linux so the executables fail to build.
-The workaround is to compile on Android OS, pull the executables to the Linux build, and copy the necessary shared object files into /lib/system64.
+The workaround is to compile on Android OS, pull the executables to the Linux build, and copy the necessary shared object files into system/lib64 and usr/include; this step is covered below in the Necessary Linux Dependencies section.

 ## Setting up Termux on Android OS
 1. Disable built-in Linux on Android